 China’s wildlife conservation efforts have come under some scrutiny throughout the years, but improvements have been underway.
 15% of China’s total land mass consists of nature reserves, and the country’s endangered species are protected by law.
 Additionally, animal conservation in China has seen the recovery of the beloved giant panda, a species which would have been long-since extinct without the assistance of scientists and conservationists alike.

 China is one of just 17 countries in the world to earn the title of ‘megadiverse’, a word given to countries with no less than 5,000 species of plant and other elements of extreme biodiversity.
 In fact, China has over 34,000 species of plant and animals, making it the third most biodiverse country of all.
+You can experience it all for yourself by becoming a volunteer in China.

 At least 551 species of mammal can be found in China, as well as 1221 species of birds and 424 species of reptile.
 Some of China’s most famous animals include: